• About

 • Phone: (570) 278-7600

-• Website: therosemontinnbb.com
+• Book it: therosemontinnbb.com

 • Rates (2019): Rates vary by room size and location — generally from $135-$200 per night.
 Check the website for rates.